-At the time subdivisions are planned for development within the SVSP, nearby and internal uses will be reviewed to determine the potential for exposure to TACs.
-Previously adopted WMM 4.4-7 (a), identified in the WRSP EIR, which continues to apply to the SVSP area, requires that proposed uses within the SVSP that could generate TACs demonstrate that the applicable health risk thresholds will not be exceeded by submitting an application for a Permit to Operate to the PCAPCD.
+At the time subdivisions are planned for development within the CSP, nearby and internal uses will be reviewed to determine the potential for exposure to TACs.
+This is a potentially significant Impact.

+Previously adopted WMM 4.4-7 (a) Risk Assessment and Site Specific Measures, identified in the WRSP EIR, which continues to apply to the CSP area, requires that proposed uses within the CSP that could generate TACs, demonstrate that the applicable health risk thresholds will not be exceeded by submitting an application for a Permit to Operate to the PCAPCD.
 The PCAPCD will review each use.
 If it is determined that there are potential risks, a risk assessment and menu of site specific measures that could lessen impacts associated with toxic air contaminants would be required.
-In addition, MM 4.4-2 requires screening health risk assessments prior to approval of new residential uses or schools after approval of commercial uses within the Placer Vineyards Specific Plan area within 350 feet of sensitive uses.
-With implementation of WMM 4.4-7 (a) and MM 4.4-2, impacts due to exposure to TACs would be reduced to a less than significant level.
+With mitigation, this impact would be less than significant.